tet-ai/alex/README.md

-# Alex: Practice Chatbot for Tet.ai
+# Alex: Prototype Chatbot for [Tet.ai](https://www.tet.ai)

 ## Introduction

 Alex is a prototype patient chatbot, allowing medical students - and other would-be doctors - to practice patient-doctor interactions and their diagnostic skills.

 There are two main parts: the dialogue model and the NLU model.
 The NLU model can take natural language and convert it into structured data that a computer can understand.
 The dialogue model takes this structured data and chooses a suitable reply to it.

+It can be run either locally, using the terminal, or running on Facebook Messenger using a websocket hosted on Heroku.

 ## Setup